alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 During the compile phase (which we are discussing), we need to keep track of addresses we jump from and addresses we jump to.
-We cannot know all of these addresses until we read them and cannot finalize any of them before setting the word in the dictionary and the compiled definition into executable memory.
+We cannot know all of these addresses until we read them and cannot finalise any of them before setting the word in the dictionary and the compiled definition into executable memory.

 ```
   IF                FOO               ELSE     BAR THEN BAZ      RETURN

   02       04       06       08       10       12       14          (relative definition addresses)
-  [2 ,                       8]                                     (rel. adr. pushed to CS)
+  [1 ,                       4]                                     (rel. adr. pushed to CS)
   ??       & J=0    & FOO    ??       & JMP    & BAR    & BAZ    0  (pointers, word addresses)
 ```